jwliao1209/Explainable-NLP/README.md

-# Interpretive Information Labeling for NLP
+# Explainable Information Tagging for NLP

 This repository is code of AI CUP 2022 Fall Interpretive Information Labeling for Natural Language Processing Competition.
 We achieved a public ranking of 16th and a private ranking of 14th, corresponding to scores of 0.805996 and 0.855363, respectively.